facebook/litho/CONTRIBUTING.md

-This provides guidance on how to contribute various content to `your-site`.
+This provides guidance on how to contribute various content to `fblitho.com`.

 ## Getting started